Yurii-Laguta/JB4A-SDK-Android/index.md

 ___

 #### Version 3.5.0 ####
-_Released March 9, 2015, correlating to Salesforce Marketing Cloud 2015-02 Release_
+_Released March 9, 2015, correlating to Marketing Cloud 2015-02 Release_

 * MPUSH-2948 - Development environment and examples converted to Android Studio
 * MPUSH-3076 - fix to prevent crash if meta-data missing from AndroidManifest.xml